copperspice/cs_string/README.md

 ### Presentations

-For additional information refer to our CsString presentations at CppCon 2017:
+Multiple videos discussing Unicode and strings can be found on the following pages:

+www.youtube.com/copperspice <br>
 www.copperspice.com/presentations.html

-### Authors
+### Authors / Contributors

 * **Ansel Sermersheim**
 * **Barbara Geller**

 ### License

 This library is released under the BSD 2-clause license.
 For more information refer to the LICENSE file provided with this project.

 ### References